KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/book/ws4-text/3fonts.md

    {% hint style='working' %}
 Notice there's no space between the element `h3` and the class `.beverage` in the selector.

+When there are no spaces between individual elements of selector, it means both individual elements apply.
+In this case, we're saying

+> For `h3` elements that also have the class attribute `beverage`, apply the style.

 There more than one way to target the drink titles styles.
 What are some other ways using what you've learned about **Descendant** and **Child** combinators?
 Feel free to talk it through with your mentor!
    {% endhint %}